soraisam/goats_production/docs/readthedocs/source/index.rst

 GOATS: Gemini Observation and Analysis of Targets System
 ========================================================

-**GOATS** is a browser-based user interface providing end-to-end automation of the entire time-domain/multi-messenger astronomy follow-up process -- from target selection, over triggering of follow-up observation, over data retrieval, to data reduction and analysis (:numref:`goats-capabilities`).
+**GOATS** is a browser-based user interface providing end-to-end automation of the entire time-domain/multi-messenger astronomy follow-up process -- from target selection, triggering of follow-up observation, to data retrieval, data reduction and analysis (:numref:`goats-capabilities`).

 .. _goats-capabilities:
 .. figure:: images/goats_general.png